chuksoo/analyzing_borrowers_risk_of_defaulting/README.md

 <div id="technology_used">
     <h2>Technology Used</h2>
 </div>

 - Python <br>
 - Jupyter Notebook <br>
-- Pandas
+- Pandas <br>
-- Numpy
+- Numpy <br>
-- Matplotlib
+- Matplotlib <br>
-- Seaborn
+- Seaborn <br>
-- NLTK
+- NLTK <br>
-- WordNetLemmatizer
+- WordNetLemmatizer <br>
-- SnowballStemmer
+- SnowballStemmer <br>

 <div id="structure_notebook">
     <h2>Structure of Notebook</h2>
 </div>
 1. Open the data file and have a look at the general information
 2. Data preprocessing
-   * 2.1 Processing missing values <br>
+- 2.1 Processing missing values <br>
-   * 2.2 Data type replacement <br>
+- 2.2 Data type replacement <br>
-   * 2.3 Processing duplicates <br>
+- 2.3 Processing duplicates <br>
-   * 2.4 Categorizing Data <br>
+- 2.4 Categorizing Data <br>
 3. Answer the business question
 - Is there a connection between having kids and repaying a loan on time?
 - Is there a connection between marital status and repaying a loan on time?
 - Is there a connection between income level and repaying a loan on time?
 - How do different loan purposes affect on-time loan repayment?
 4. Conclusion

 <div id="executive_summary">